zareisajad/pinterest-clone-django/README.md

 # Django Pinterest Clone
+A pinterest clone created by django rest-framework is the idea in this program about pins and boards.
+Users can create a board in their profile and save the pins on the board.
+Related pins are also shown below each pin.
+The algorithm for the associated pins is very simple: when the user goes to the "PIN Details" page, we look for all the boards that may contain the particular "pin", when we find a board that has that particular pin.
+We also show all the other pins on that board.

 ## Features:
 - public profile include bio, photo, webiste link, etc..
 - create pin, image or video